glasswings/odin-calculator/README.md

  - evaluate: `6 +` | `4 )`
  - `10 )` -> result is `10`

+## Keypad overloading

+The keypad does different things depending on whether it's expecting a unary or binary operation.
+The binary operations are `+` `-` `×` `÷` but the same buttons are used for `|>` `-` `√(` and `(` respectively.
+The pipe triangle `|>` might not be familiar to some readers: it copies the result of a calculation into the next calculation.

+(This operator is seen in some functional programming languages that I haven't learned yet.
+If I understand correctly, in ML-family languages like OCaml and F# instead of saying `f(x)` you can say either `f x` or `x |> f`)

+The enter button displays `)` if there is a unary operation on the stack that it would match and `=` if not.
+If a binary operation can be repeated it switches to 🔁 until the user enters a number.

 #### Copyright, distribution, and hosting

 Glasswings' Shuntyard Calculator is copyright 2022 by Glasswings